-Petersburg is the only settlement on Mitkof Island (Southeast Alaska), with population of around 3,000.
-The Petersburg Borough was created in 2013, encompassing both port cities - Petersburg and Kupreanof (on Kupreanof Island) - plus vast areas (mostly uninhabited) that stretch to the border with Canada and to the southern boundary of the Juneau Borough.
+Petersburg is a small port town and the only settlement on Mitkof Island (Southeast Alaska).
+Petersburg Borough was created in 2013, encompassing both Petersburg and Kupreanof (on Kupreanof Island) - plus vast areas (mostly uninhabited) that stretch to the border with Canada and to the southern boundary of the Juneau Borough.
+The town has population of around 3,000.

 Petersburg AK is located on the island's north end, where Wrangell Narrows and Frederick Sound meet.
 Petersburg is also located almost halfway between Juneau AK (at 190 km / 120 ml to the north) and Ketchikan AK (at 180 km / 110 ml to the south).
 In 2015 Petersburg had a population of 3,180 people on a total area of 119.2 km2 (46 ml2).